esccode/markdown-cv/cv_jacek-wieteska.md

 ---
 **Dear Hiring Manager**,

-I am excited to apply for this opportunity at AppXite.
-With certifications such as CompTIA Security+ and Data+, and experience in creating detailed user guides and API content for SaaS platforms, I have a strong background in technical writing.
+Certified in CompTIA Security+ and Data+, I am an IT professional with experience in technical writing, cybersecurity, and data analysis.
+I have held various roles in IT, excelling in documentation and system administration, with a focus on clarity and problem-solving in fast-paced environments.

 Thank you for considering my application.
 I look forward to hearing from you.
 <!-- # Jacek Wieteska -->